 Yamaha R1 Unit Spotlight

 The Yamaha R1 packs a powerful punch among literbikes, with a number of aftermarket options to add even more power to this already potent machine.
 And with a few tweaks here and there, the YZF-R1 is an apex motorcycle on the track.
-While it’s not cheap by any means, it gets you as much bang for your buck as you’ll find among the wide range of Japanese superbikes.
+While it’s not cheap, it gets you as much bang for your buck as you’ll find among the wide range of Japanese superbikes.
 With traction control, launch control and power modes, the rider has several options to manage horsepower on this nimble package.

-The addition of a ride-by-wire throttle gives riders more nuanced throttle control in all conditions, and the onboard electronics to keep the motorcycle stable allow you to challenge this strong, quick-handling machine with any riding style.
+The addition of a ride-by-wire throttle gives riders more nuanced control in all conditions, and the onboard electronics to keep the motorcycle stable allow you to challenge this strong, quick-handling machine with any riding style.

 The YZF R1’s roughly 1000cc, liquid-cooled, inline 4-cylinder engine rides on an aluminum frame hung on a fully-adjustable suspension.
 Anti-lock brakes keep this 201kg motorcycle under control.
-You’ll need it with a motorcycle that’s working with approximately 200 BHP and more than 80 foot-pounds of torque!
+You’ll need it with a motorcycle that’s working with approximately 200 BHP and more than 80 foot-pounds of torque.
 Its 55.7-inch wheelbase is a tick bigger than earlier versions, but the longer wheelbase hasn’t sacrificed any of the sure-footed handling that’s the hallmark of this reliable superbike.

-The YZF-R1 is a beast, and an upgraded R1M version comes equipped with full carbon-fiber fairing that shaves off some weight, placing this spectacular motorcycle in full race trim.
+The YZF-R1 is a beast, and an upgraded R1M version comes equipped with carbon-fiber fairing that shaves off some weight, placing this spectacular motorcycle in full race trim.
 Whether you choose the stock bodywork or upgrade to the carbon version, this motorcycle’s low drag helps it cut through the air with cool efficiency, sipping from its 17-liter fuel tank.